-The rating upgrade of Alukkas Enterprises Private Limited (AEPL) considers a steady growth in its turnover over the past couple of fiscals, which is likely to continue in the medium term, driven by addition of stores planned by the entity and elevated gold prices.
+The reaffirmation of the rating considers the steady growth in the turnover of Alukkas Enterprises Private Limited (AEPL) over the past couple of fiscals, which is likely to continue in the medium term, driven by addition of stores planned by the entity and elevated gold prices.
 ICRA also notes the sharp improvement in the margins of the company in FY2024 over the previous fiscal, driven by the rally in gold prices, leading to an increase in the overall profits and cash accruals from business, which positively impacted the coverage metrics of the company.
 ICRA does not foresee any decline in the operating profit margin (OPM) in the current fiscal.
 Nevertheless, the OPM in the subsequent fiscals will remain dependent on gold price fluctuations as the entity does not formally hedge its gold inventory at present.